modal-inria/MixtComp/RMixtComp/README.md

 load_all()
 test_dir("tests/testthat/")
 ```
 or
 ```
 library(methods);
 library(devtools);
 options(testthat.output_file = "RMCtest.xml");
 test(".", reporter = JunitReporter)
 ```

-You can run tests via shell (it requires the *xml2* package):
+but it requires the *xml2* package and generates a xml report file named *RMCtest.xml*.

+Via shell:
 ```
 Rscript -e 'library(methods); library(devtools); options(testthat.output_file = "RMCtest.xml"); test(".", reporter = JunitReporter)'
 ```
-It generates a xml report file named *RMCtest.xml*.

-In Rstudio, if packages *devtools* and *testthat* are installed, you can run the testing procedure by pressing  `CRTL + SHIFT + T` OR tests are run during a R CMD check `CRTL + SHIFT + E`.
+In Rstudio, if packages *devtools* and *testthat* are installed, you can run the testing procedure by pressing  `CRTL + SHIFT + T` or tests are run during a R CMD check `CRTL + SHIFT + E`.

 ### Test the C++ code from RMixtComp